bbc/hive-ci/_documentation/01-overview.md

 and an API for communicating with devices and hives.
 The Hive Runners, normally referred to simply as 'Hives' are servers to which the devices are connected.
-These may be located at multiple locations provided they are able to have a network connection to Hive Schduler and Hive Mind.
+These may be located at multiple locations provided they are able to have a network connection to Hive Scheduler and Hive Mind.

 ### Hive Scheduler

 The scheduler is the main hive application.
-It contains the definitions of your tests and allows you to scheduler those tests to run on devices that are connected to your runners.
+It contains the definitions of your tests and allows you to schedule those tests to run on devices that are connected to your runners.

 It is also where the results of your test runs are reported back.